 • Darmasiswa RI Short Course Program – 6 months

-The Darmasiswa program is run at 44 different universities throughout Indonesia.
+The Darmasiswa program is run through 44 different universities throughout Indonesia.
 As a result, students have a wealth of options to choose from.

 How to apply for the scholarship?

-Applicants should fill up the application form and submit to their nearest Indonesian consulate or embassy.
+Applicants must fill out an application form and submit it to their nearest Indonesian consulate or embassy.